IBM/unitxt/docs/docs/llm_as_judge.rst

 1. The judge model, such as *Llama-3-8B-Instruct* or *gpt-3.5-turbo*, which evaluates the performance of other models.
 2. The platform responsible for executing the judge model, such as Huggingface, OpenAI API and IBM's deployment platforms such as WatsonX and RITS.
    A lot of these model and catalog combinations are already predefined in our catalog.
 The models are prefixed by metrics.llm_as_judge.direct followed by the platform and the model name.
-   For instance, metrics.llm_as_judge.direct.rits.llama3_1_70b refers to llama3 70B model that uses RITS deployment service.
+   For instance, *metrics.llm_as_judge.direct.rits.llama3_1_70b* refers to llama3 70B model that uses RITS deployment service.

 3. The criteria to evaluate the model's response.
 There are predefined criteria in the catalog and the user can also define a custom criteria.
    Each criteria specifies fine-grained options that help steer the model to evaluate the response more precisely.
-   For instance the critertion "metrics.llm_as_judge.direct.criterias.answer_relevance" quantifies how much the model's response is relevant to the user's question.
+   For instance the critertion *metrics.llm_as_judge.direct.criteria.answer_relevance* quantifies how much the model's response is relevant to the user's question.
    It has four options that the model can choose from and they are excellent, acceptable, could be improved and bad.
 Each option also has a description of itself and a score associated with it.
    The model uses these descriptions to identify which option the given response is closest to and returns them.
    The user can also specify their own custom criteria.
 An example of this is included under the section **Creating a custom criteria**.